GuguTown/Proxy/README.md

 Don't use VPN when click 【咕咕镇】（not 【线路2】）at kfxxx/index.php to login.
 Or you can use plugin [HeaderEditor](https://github.com/FirefoxBar/HeaderEditor) to change 302 location.
 If you want to use demo on your phone,please set hosts file:
 `127.0.0.1 www.momozhen.com`
-then the access of momozhen.com will fail（如果本地搭了反代则可能需要暂时关闭nginx）
+then the access of momozhen.com will fail. if local proxy is deployed, you may need stop Nginx temporary.
 This time you can get what follows momozhen.com / copy it(include / ) and paste it after momo.inari.site ,then access the url.
 The List of Useful Plugins:
 [GuguTown Themepack Manager](https://greasyfork.org/scripts/450204)